ErikHgm/Golfclub-homepage/README.md

 ### Content
 - The text on the front page infoboxes was written by myself.
 - The text in the facilities page comes from the website of the Los Najaros Golfclub.
-- The name and contactinformation comes from the Los Naranjons golfclub.
+- The name and contact information comes from the Los Naranjons golfclub.